-- (b) where, by or under the direction of a person carrying on a business, goods held or used for the purposes of the business are put to any private use or are used, or made available to any person for use, for any purpose other than a purpose of the business, whether or not for a consideration, the usage or making available of such goods is a supply of services.
-This treatment may also be examined along with para 1 of sch I. Special care is needed when there is 'change of use' of assets that were once entered into business at the time of their receipt.
-This para applies to (i) 'taking assets out of use in business' and (ii) 'not by way of a transfer or disposal' but merely 'change of use', that would first be a supply under sch I and then suffer the treatment under sch II; - where any person ceases to be a taxable person, any goods forming part of the (C) assets of any business carried on by him shall be deemed to be supplied by him in the course or furtherance of his business immediately before he ceases to be a taxable person, unless- (i) the business is transferred as a going concern to another person; or (ii) the business is carried on by a personal representative who is deemed to be a taxable person.
-Please note that this clause does not provide the 'treatment' (as supply of goods or supply of services) but merely declares that deregistration will occasion a supply by fiction in sch II.
-Also, reference may be had to discussions under sections 2(17) (d), 18(6) and 29(5) of CGST Act.
-Please also note that 'assets of a business' must be understood not merely as capital goods or inputs in stock but all assets in the business - tangible and intangible that will be treated as supply of goods in all these cases when the transfer occurs in any arrangement for 'transfer of business'.
+- (b) Where, by or under the direction of a person carrying on a business, goods held or used for the purposes of the business are put to any private use or are used, or made available to any person for use, for any purpose other than a purpose of the business, whether or not for a consideration, the usage or making available of such goods is a supply of services.
+This treatment may also be examined along with Para 1 of Schedule I. Special care is needed when there is 'change of use' of assets that once entered into business at the time of their receipt.
+This Para applies to (i) 'taking assets out of use in business' and (ii) 'not by way of a transfer or disposal' but merely 'change of use', that would first be a supply under Schedule I and then suffer the treatment under Schedule II; - Where any person ceases to be a taxable person, any goods forming part of the (c) assets of any business carried on by him shall be deemed to be supplied by him in the course or furtherance of his business immediately before he ceases to be a taxable person, unless- (i) the business is transferred as a going concern to another person; or (ii) the business is carried on by a personal representative who is deemed to be a taxable person.
+It should be noted that this clause does not provide the 'treatment' (as supply of goods or supply of services) but merely declares that deregistration will occasion a supply by fiction in Schedule II.
+Also, reference may be had to the discussions under sections 2(17)(d), 18(6) and 29(5) of CGST Act.
+Also note that 'assets of a business' must be understood not merely as capital goods or inputs in stock but all assets in the business - tangible and intangible - that will be treated as supply of goods in all these cases when the transfer occurs in any arrangement for 'transfer of business'.
 Transfer of business is evidenced not by itemized sale but sale as going concern.
-It is be recognized that transfer of business may be by way demerger, slump sale or other recognized modes under other substantive laws.
-Also, 'deemed to be supplied' appearing this para does not attempt to usurp authority to define what is supply but merely to state that the factum of supply having been established will be saved in the circumstances listed in the sub-paras. - 5.
-Supply of services - (a) renting of immovable property.
-Please note that 'renting' is an expression that is popular but not explicit either as lease or license as understood under Transfer of Property Act.
-Care is need to identify the nature of arrangements involving immovable property.
-Also please note that immovable property includes land, building and intangible interests in such land or building as well as benefits arising from land and building; - (b) construction of a complex, building, civil structure or a part thereof, including a complex or building intended for sale to a buyer, wholly or partly, except where the entire consideration has been received after issuance of completion certificate, where required, by the competent authority or after its first occupation, whichever is earlier.
-Please note that this clause is explicit, even if overlapping with other paras in this sch II.
-But the remarkable aspect here is that incomplete building is expressly made taxable even though Courts have held that construction for self ought not to be taxed in the absence of a contract to sell (or supply in GST);
+It is be recognized that transfer of business may be by way of demerger, slump sale or other recognized modes under other substantive laws.
+Also, 'deemed to be supplied' appearing in this para does not attempt to usurp the authority to define what is supply but merely to state that the factum of supply having been established will be saved in the circumstances listed in the sub-paras. - 5.
+Supply of services - (a) Renting of immovable property.
+'Renting' is an expression that is popular but not explicit either as lease or license as understood under Transfer of Property Act.
+Care is needed to identify the nature of arrangements involving immovable property.
+Also note that immovable property includes land, building and intangible interests in such land or building as well as benefits arising from land and building. - (b) Construction of a complex, building, civil structure or a part thereof, including a complex or building intended for sale to a buyer, wholly or partly, except where the entire consideration has been received after issuance of completion certificate, where required, by the competent authority or after its first occupation, whichever is earlier.
+This clause is explicit, even though it is overlapping with other paras in this Schedule II.
+But the remarkable aspect here is that incomplete building is expressly made taxable even though Courts have held that construction for self ought not to be taxed in the absence of a contract to sell (or supply in GST).